-THE 6 STEP CERTIFICATION PLAN
+THE 6-STEP CERTIFICATION PLAN

 Whether this is your first audit or you are an experienced Travelife Member, we recommend you follow our 6 Step Certification Plan so that you are as prepared as possible for your audit and have the best chance of achieving Travelife Gold Certification.

-II: Appoint a Travelife Leader
+I: Appoint a Travelife Leader

-Your entire certification process will run a lot smoother if one person takes responsibility for it.
+Your entire certification process will run more smoothly if one person takes responsibility for it.
 It is also a Travelife requirement that your business identifies an individual to take this on, and that they have enough time to complete their work.
 In many hotels the General Manager or their assistant takes on this role, but it can be any person who has a broad understanding of your operations, has good relationships with department heads and is trusted by senior management to take on the responsibility.

-III: Involve other staff
+II: Involve other staff

 We recommend that you form a team of relevant staff to help you through the process.
 You will be spending time looking at things like laws, regulations and business documentation and we find that it is mostly the general manager (or their assistant), human resources and maintenance managers involved at this stage, although you may need to consult with other department heads.
 You will also be reviewing your current systems and processes for energy, water, waste, chemicals and procurement.
 We find that this primarily involves maintenance, food & beverage and housekeeping.
 This team should be briefed on what is happening and should identify what areas of the Travelife Standard they will need to help with.

-IV: Collect information and arrange access
+III: Collect information and arrange access

 You will need access to a variety of documents from permits and licenses through to maintenance records.
 If the staff member leading your Travelife work is not a member of the senior management team, then you will need to ensure they have permission to access all of this information including things like payroll records.
 You will also need access to all areas of your property so that you can assess how well you are already complying with the Standard.

-V: Identifying what you do well and what you need to improve
+IV: Identify what you need to improve

 I: Make an improvement plan